Induction and physical theory formation as well as universal computation by machine learning: Discussion

 \section{Discussion}

-One objection for applying machine learning algorithms to physical theory creation might be that it lacks ``meaning;'' that is, that it amounts to pure syntax devoid of any semantics.
-If the semantics is omitted, there can be no true ``understanding'' of the ``physics behind'' the phenomena.
+One objection for applying machine learning algorithms to physical theory creation or simulation of universal computers might be that the resulting representations lack any sort of ``meaning;'' that is, that these representations amount to pure syntax devoid of any conceptual semantics.
+But if conceptual semantics is omitted, there can be no true ``understanding'' of the ``physics behind'' the phenomena, or the computational processes yielding those estimates.

-One may counter this criticism by noticing that, first, underlying such objections is the premise that there actually {\em is} something to be discovered or revealed.
-This realistic ontology is by far nontrivial, and is heavily debated~\cite{stace1}.
-If, for example, the phenomena emerge from primordial chaos, such as in Greek mythology and cosmology, \textgreek{q'aoc}, then any ``meaning'' one might present and ``discover'' ultimately remains a (pragmative) narrative, or a mathematical abstraction such as Ramsey theory at best: for any data, there cannot be no correlations -- regardless of the origin or type of empirical data, there always has to be some, maybe spurious~\cite{Calude2016}, regularity or coincidences or properties.
+One may counter this criticism by noticing that, first, underlying such objections is the premise that something {\em can} actually be discovered or revealed.
+This realistic ontology is by far nontrivial and is heavily debated~\cite{berkeley,stace1,Goldschmidt2017-idealism}.
+If, for example, the phenomena emerge from primordial chaos, such as in Greek mythology and cosmology, \textgreek{q'aoc}, then any ``meaning'' one might present and ``discover'' ultimately remains a (pragmatic) narrative or a mathematical abstraction such as Ramsey theory at best: for any data, there cannot be no correlations -- regardless of the origin or type of empirical data, there always has to be some, maybe spurious~\cite{Calude2016,svozil-2018-was}, regularity or coincidences or properties.
 How can it be excluded that the laws of physics are nothing but yet undiscovered consequences of Ramsey theory?

-Second, as has already been pointed out, historic evidence seems to suggest that successive physical models (say, of gravity) are not continuously evolving; but that they are disruptive and dissimilar~\cite{kuhn,lakatosch}.
-One may even go so far as to suggest that, in any case, theories are (more or less~\cite{feyerabend}) successful believe systems; very much like Greek mythology~\cite{Veyne-Greek-Mythology}.
+Second, as has already been pointed out, historic evidence seems to suggest that successive physical conceptual models (say, of gravity) are not continuously evolving; but that they are disruptive and dissimilar~\cite{kuhn,lakatosch}: they lack conceptual convergence.
+One may even go so far as to suggest that, in any case, theories are (more or less~\cite{feyerabend}) successful belief systems; very much like Greek mythology~\cite{Veyne-Greek-Mythology}.

-Third, also the present perception of the quantum mechanical formalism includes, among other inclinations, the position that no interpretation is necessary~\cite{fuchs-peres}; that indeed, interpretation is even dangerous and detremental for the researcher~\cite[p.~129]{feynman-law}; or that, at the very least, there are no issues with respect to interpretation~\cite{Englert2013}.
+Third, also the present perception of the quantum mechanical formalism includes, among other inclinations, the position that no interpretation is necessary~\cite{fuchs-peres}; that indeed, interpretation is even dangerous and detrimental for the researcher~\cite[p.~129]{feynman-law}; or that, at the very least, there are no issues with respect to interpretation~\cite{Englert2013}.